ismo-karkkainen/diagrammatron/README.md

 # Requirements

-You need Ruby 2.7 or newer.
-Only standard library packages are used.
+You need Ruby 3.0 or newer.
+Gemfile contains development-time requirements.
+Originally developed for Ruby 2.7 so probably runs on it but not tested for it anymore.

 # Testing and installing